Upcoming Classes and Webinars

 Egyptomania

-Other past lecture classes include: The Ancient Egyptian Netherworld Books; Queens of Ancient Egypt and Nubia; Fundamentals of Ancient Egyptian Art; Magic, Alchemy and Hermeticism; Fashion and Beauty in the Age of Cleopatra; Age of the Pyramids; and The Goddess Isis.
+Other past lecture classes include: The Ancient Egyptian Netherworld Books; Queens of Ancient Egypt and Nubia; Fundamentals of Ancient Egyptian Art; Magic, Alchemy and Hermeticism; Fashion and Beauty in the Age of Cleopatra; the Dawn of Egypt; Age of the Pyramids; The Goddess Isis; Tattooed Priestesses in Ancient Egypt; Animals in Ancient Egypt; Ancient Egyptian Military History; Fakes, Frauds, and Fantasies of Ancient Egypt (and more!).

 Kind Words